maxim2266/lsch/README.md

 distributions as well.

 ### Installation
-None as such, just run `make`, and then copy the file `dirt` over to a directory listed in your `PATH` environment variable.
+None as such, just run `make`, and then copy the file `lsch` over to a directory listed in your `PATH` environment variable.